OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-48.md

 Then Moab will be ashamed of Chemosh, as the house of Israel was ashamed when they trusted in Bethel.

 ## Jeremiah 48:14
-How can you say, ‘We are warriors, men valiant in battle’?
+How can you claim, ‘We are warriors, men valiant in battle’?

 ## Jeremiah 48:15
 Moab will be destroyed and her towns invaded; her finest young men will go down in the slaughter,” declares the King, whose name is the Lord of Hosts.